 Also known as the National Museum of India, the National Museum in New Delhi is one the largest museums in India, situated on the corner of the Janpath and Maulana Azad Road.
 Established in 1949, the blueprints of the majestic repository were prepared by the Gwyer Committee set up by the Government of India in 1946.
 Today, the museum boasts of possessing a whopping 200,000 artworks, both Indian and foreign, and is maintained by the Ministry of Culture, Department of India.

-Stoically standing in the placid vicinity of Indraprastha, Purana Qila or the Old Fort is a masterpiece of the ancient glory and sterling architecture of the bygone Mughal Empire, and is one of the oldest forts in Delhi.
+Stoically standing in the placid vicinity of Indraprastha, Purana Qila or the Old Fort is a masterpiece of the bygone Mughal Empire, and is one of the oldest forts in Delhi.
 Built on the banks of river Yamuna and spread over a vast 1.5 kms of area, the monument has tons of myths and legends of the medieval era attached to it.
-The most interesting of which suggests that the historical city of the Hindu religion- Indraprastha was built here, by Pandavas and the fort was the famous assembly hall, mentioned in the epic Mahabharat.
+The most interesting of which suggests that the historical city of the Hindu religion - Indraprastha was built here, by Pandavas and the fort was the famous assembly hall, mentioned in the epic Mahabharat.

 Probably the most famous of all adventure parks in Delhi NCR, Adventure Island is a one-stop haunt for all the dose of thrill and enjoyment.
 It is a super-hit with kids and adults alike, and couples find it a refreshing change to head to for spending an exciting date!
 It has a vast array of adult rides, rides for kids, water rides as well as special events that are organised from time to time.
 Feel the adrenaline pumping as you head for a ride on 'Butterfly Feeling' or 'Twister' meant for adults; alternatively, you could let your inner child have fun on less scary rides such as Wild Wheels, Sky Riders or Splash Down.

 National Bal Bhavan is an autonomous institute under the Ministry of Human Resource Development, headquartered at ITO, New Delhi.
-Established in 1956 by the then Prime Minister of India- Pandit Jawaharlal Nehru, the centre aims to nurture and enhance the creative ability of young children by providing them with an interactive environment replete with engaging activities and interesting opportunities according to their age-group, abilities and aptitude.
+Established in 1956 by the then Prime Minister of India - Pandit Jawaharlal Nehru, the centre aims to nurture and enhance the creative ability of young children.
+Here the kids are provided with engaging activities and interesting opportunities according to their age-group to improve their abilities and aptitude.

-Pratapgarh farms are located in the lesser-known part of the Haryana state that reflects a typical Indian village with a hint of uniqueness.
-It is labelled as an ideal one-day picnic spot and corporate outings.
+Pratapgarh farms are located in the lesser-known part of the Haryana state that reflects a typical Indian village.
+It is an ideal one-day picnic spot for school students looking to enjoy the open countryside.
 You can enjoy here various village activities that will make you reminisce about your days in the village.
-The resort is stocked with the lush green trees and varieties of flower.
-You can enjoy various activities such as camel ride, bathing in the tube-well, valley crossing and massage.
-You can also opt to play the ethnic Indian village games with your colleagues such as Gilli-danda, slingshot, dart shooting, sack race and much more.
+Kids can enjoy various activities such as camel rides, bathing in the tube-well, and valley crossings.
+Ethnic Indian village games such as Gilli-danda, slingshot, dart shooting, sack race are also offered here.

 Sunder Nursery (also known as Central Park) is a park complex situated adjacent to Humayun's Tomb, Built in the 16th century, the park was originally known as Azim Bagh.
 Sprawling over a whopping 90 acres of land, the park is home to 300 types of trees.

-Waterpark that will remind most people of their childhood when they take their children there, Fun n Food Village is a place definitely made for fun!
+Fun n Food Village is a water theme park which is quite popular among locals!
 It has the longest water slide of over 400 ft, known as 'Lazy River' right in the middle of the park.
-It also boasts of having the largest wave pool in Delhi which makes you feel as if being swept by the soft waves of the sea.
+It also boasts of having the largest wave pool in Delhi which makes one feel as if being swept by the soft waves of the sea.
 Adventure rides, cultural programs and performances make it one of the best places to have fun in Delhi.
 Kiddies area, Fresh Water Pool, Merry go Round, Rain Dance and Aqua Ball Slide are some of its main attractions.

-Situated in the Children’s Book Trust Building at Bahadur Shah Zafar Marg, Shankar’s International Dolls Museum is a veritabel dreamland for kids.
-Shankar's Museum is one among the most popular tourist attractions of the city; the idea behind the museum was conceptualized by the famous cartoonist K. Shankar Pillai.
+Situated in the Children’s Book Trust Building at Bahadur Shah Zafar Marg, Shankar’s International Dolls Museum is a veritable dreamland for kids.
 Segregated into two sections, the repository has over 160 shelves full of dolls from all across the world.
-At the time when it was created, in 1965, the museum was inaugurated with just around 500 dolls; however, as of now, the number has shooted up to a collection 6500 dolls from over 85 countries, 500 of which are from the different states of India itself.
+At the time when it was created, in 1965, the museum was inaugurated with just around 500 dolls; however, as of now, the number has shot up to a collection 6500 dolls from over 85 countries, 500 of which are from the different states of India itself.